-To register a feed additive in the European Union, its efficacy should be demonstrated in trials which follow common feed manufacturing, animal husbandry and farming practices in the EU.
+To register a feed additive in the European Union, its efficacy should be demonstrated in microbial testing trials that follow common feed manufacturing, animal husbandry and farming practices in the EU.

 In vitro vs in vivo efficacy assessment